tomitheninja/university/exam-suggestions.md

 The ones who tried hardest to get good marks on these tests are the ones who had trouble when writing their own code later on.

 You are not programming to write code anyway.
 You are programming to solve problems using the computer.
+Code is just a tool for that.
+A key without the car is pretty useless.

-And we are only using computers, because they are very good at solving some problems.
+We are only using computers, because they are very good at solving some problems.

 You can calculate [bitcoin hashes on paper](http://www.righto.com/2014/09/mining-bitcoin-with-pencil-and-paper.html), it just happens that a computer can do it a trillion times faster.